chinenual/synergize/README.md

 * On MacOS, if you change serial parameters, you will need to restart the application in order to "reconnect" to the synergy with those parameters.
 One Windows, you can directly re-connect via the Connect->Connect to Synergy menu.

 * Due to the mysteries of serial port communication, attempts to save or load files to the Synergy will sometimes fail (often reporting a TIMEOUT).
-IF this happens, a second try will usually succeed.
+If this happens, a second try will usually succeed.

 ## Thank you!